gaia-platform/gaia-docs/articles/tutorials/gaia-incubator-example.md

 It is also worth observing that in this case, more than one fan actuator was associated with the incubator and both fan actuators had their speeds increased.
 The way that we have defined our Gaia data tables means actuators refer back to the incubator.
 Gaia is aware of this connection and can apply fan actuator increase logic to all the actuators associated with the puppies incubator.

 There is one more concept to review.
 So far, we have explored changes that come either from the ambient environment or direct user intervention.
 But a compelling design concept for writing programs in Gaia is the idea of "forward chaining."
-This is when the firing of one Rule can result in a change to state that immediately triggers the firing of a subsequent rule.
+This is when the firing of one Rule can result in a change to state that immediately triggers the firing of a subsequent Rule.

 Rule 4 in the the Ruleset file illustrates this functionality: